ligato/docs/docs/plugins/db-plugins.md

 }
 ```
 !!! note
-    You must configure Redis for it to publish key space events.
+    You must configure Redis so it may publish key space events.
 ```
 config SET notify-keyspace-events KA
 ```